kongware/scriptum/README.md

 ### Algebraic Data types

-Algebraic data types are crutial to scriptum and are therefore dealt with in their own main section of this introduction.
-Since they rely on higher-rank types here is a brief preview.
-With ADTs, for instance, you can define a type that acts like `null` in imperative languages:
+Algebraic data types are crucial to scriptum and are therefore dealt with in their own major section of this introduction.
+I provide a brief preview at this point, since they rely on higher-rank types.
+With ADTs you can define a type that acts like `null` in imperative languages, for instance:

 ```javascript
 const Option = type("(^r. r => (a => r) => r) => Option<a>");